Crossandra infundibuliformis: Cultivation and uses

-This plant requires a minimum temperature of 10 °C, and in temperate regions is cultivated as a houseplant.
+This plant requires a minimum temperature of 10 °C, and in temperate and tropical regions is cultivated as a houseplant.
 It is usually grown in containers but can be attractive in beds as well.
 The flowers have no perfume but stay fresh for several days on the bush.
 A well-tended specimen will bloom continuously for years.
 It is propagated by seeds or cuttings.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit. (confirmed 2017).

 The tiny flowers are often strung together into strands, sometimes along with white jasmine flowers and therefore in great demand for making garlands which are offered to temple deities or used to embellish women's hair.

 Name

 The common name "firecracker flower" refers to the seed pods, which are found after the flower has dried up, and tend to "explode" when near high humidity or rainfall.
 The "explosion" releases the seeds onto the ground, thereby creating new seedlings.
 The Latin specific epithet infundibuliformis means funnel or trumpet shaped.